School

 during and outside of the school day.
 Costs are regulated by the Governors’ Charging and Remission policy.

 The Special Educational Needs of pupils are given careful consideration and include pupils with learning difficulties as well as those who may be gifted or talented.
 We also have a Learning Support Centre, to help those pupils experiencing difficulties adjusting to school life.
-Particular provision is also made for the full integration of pupils with physical disabilities, in line with The Special Educational Needs and Disability Discrimination Act 2001.
-Full access is available in all areas of the school.
+Particular provision is also made for the full integration of pupils with physical disabilities, in line with The Special Educational Needs and Disability Discrimination Act.
 Our Equal Opportunities and Social Inclusion Policies support our commitment to constantly review our provision and equality of treatment of all pupils with any Special Needs.

 Assessment and Reporting of Pupils' Progress